SanniAbdulmuiz/usepopcorn/README.md

-In this project I learnt how to use the useEffect hook
+In this project I learnt how to use the useEffect hook, useRef and storing storage locally